Overview of theme files

 template files (.tpl.php)

 These templates are used for the (x)HTML markup and PHP variables.
 In some situations they may output other types of data --xml rss for example.
 Each .tpl.php file handles the output of a specific themable chunk of data, and in some situations it can handle multiple .tpl.php files through suggestions.
 They are optional, and if none exists in your theme it will fall back to the default output.
 Refrain from having complex logic in these files.
 In most cases, it should be straight (x)HTML tags and PHP variables.
-A handful of these templates exist in directories where core and contributed modules exist.
+A handful of these templates exists in directories where core and contributed modules exist.
 Copying them to your theme folder will force Drupal to read your version.

 Note: The theme registry caches information about the available theming data.
 You must reset it when adding or removing template files or theme functions from your theme.